SaraMathews/My-Healthy-Mind/README.md

 Open the Heroku website and select "New" to create a new app.
 After choosing a name for the new app, and selecting the correct region, click on "Create app".
 Navigate to "Settings" and go to the Config Vars section.
-Add a Config Var with the keyword "PORT" and value of "8000".
+Add the neccessary Config Vars.
+(Making sure to remove the DISABLE_COLLECTSTATIC, 1 and DEBUG, True before deployment.)

 Navigate to the top menu and go to "Deploy".
 Scroll down and set the Deployment Method to "Github".
 Once Github is selected, locate your repository and link it to Heroku.
 Scroll down to Manual Deploy, ensure that the "main" branch is selected, and click "Deploy Branch".